TuumPHP/Http/README.md

 Manipulating `ViewData`
 ---------

-Essentially, the responder modules are desinged for setting data for view.
+Essentially, the responder modules are designed for setting data for view.

 The central part is `ViewData` object, which acts as data-transfer-object between objects as well as between requests by saving the object into session's flash storage.